steve02081504/ps12exe/docs/README_EN.md

-supportOS        : use functions of newest Windows versions (execute [Environment]::OSVersion to see the difference) virtualize       : application virtualization is activated (forcing x86 runtime) longPaths        : enable long paths ( > 260 characters) if enabled on OS (works only with Windows 10 or up)
+supportOS        : use functions of newest Windows versions (execute [Environment]::OSVersion to see the difference) virtualize       : application virtualization is activated (forcing x86 runtime) longPaths        : enable long paths ( > 260 characters) if enabled on OS (works only with Windows 10 or up) GuestMode        : Compile scripts with additional protection, prevent native files from being accessed Localize         : The language code to use
+Help             : Show this help message
 ```

 ## Remarks